-As of June 30, 2014, after giving effect to this offering and the use of proceeds therefrom as set forth under the heading "Use of Proceeds," we would have had approximately \$ billion of indebtedness on a consolidated basis, including \$ million of our Dollar Senior Notes, \$ million of our Euro Senior Notes, \$ million of the Dollar Term Loan Facility (as defined herein) and \$ million of the Euro Term Loan Facility (as defined herein).
+As of June 30, 2014, we had approximately \$3.9 billion of indebtedness on a consolidated basis, including \$750.0 million of our Dollar Senior Notes, \$340.4 million of our Euro Senior Notes, \$2,277.0 million of the Dollar Term Loan Facility (as defined herein) and \$539.3 million of the Euro Term Loan Facility (as defined herein).
 In addition, we had no outstanding borrowings under our Revolving Credit Facility (as defined herein) and approximately \$378.5 million in borrowing capacity available under our Revolving Credit Facility, after giving effect to \$21.5 million of outstanding letters of credit.
 As of June 30, 2014, we were in compliance with all of the covenants under our outstanding debt instruments.